iki4rh/hadoop-spark-workshop/01-environment/Lightsail.md

 Before you can use this option, you either have to open the ports on the Firewall or create an SSH tunnel, documented under **Enable using the Services from your client**.

 After the stack is started, you can use your web browser (best is Chrome) to access the terminal in the ligthsail environment.
-Navigate to <http://18.196.124.212:3001> (replace the IP address by the IP address your IP address and you should see a back terminal window asking to enter the username to connect:
+Navigate to <http://18.196.124.212:3001> (replace the IP address with your IP address and you should see a black terminal window asking to enter the username to connect:

 ![Alt Image Text](./images/wetty-1.png "Lightsail Homepage")

-Enter `ubuntu` for the **username** and enter value you have chosen as your password when creating the lightsail environment (when specifying the **Launch Script**) for the **password** and you should be able to connect.
+Enter `ubuntu` for the **username** and enter the value you have choosen as your password when creating the lightsail environment (when specifying the **Launch Script**) for the **password** and you should be able to connect.

 ![Alt Image Text](./images/wetty-2.png "Lightsail Homepage")

 ## Enable using the Services from your client

-For accessing the services in the cloud, we have to options:
+For accessing the services in the cloud, we have two options:

-* open the ports on the firewall (with the option to only allow a certain client to connect)
+* Open the ports on the firewall (with the option to only allow a certain client to connect)
-* Create an SSH Tunnel
+* Create an SSH tunnel

 Due to the fact, that the lightsail instance is exposed to the public internet, opening the ports is not the best idea.
 But if you only open it restricted to your IP address the risk can be minimised.